Russians in Washington opposed to the war are defying Putin and standing with Ukraine

 “Protest, for me, is just something I can do to not be silent,” she said.
 Speaking out though, even here, is not without risk.

 In Russia, there is a ban on criticizing the war.
 Even referring to it as a war is against the law.
 Officially, the war can only be called a “special operation.”
 Participating in protests or speaking out has lead to fines and arrests.
 Most Russians receive their news from state-controlled television and radio.
 Independent reporting has been muzzled.
+Truth is a crime.

 Russians in America with family back home often choose their words carefully.
 Or they don’t say anything at all.
 There are, of course, Russians in the Washington area who support Putin and the war, said several people interviewed for this story.
 But there are many others, they said, who simply do not feel comfortable making their objections public.